• About Us

 Banda Singh Bahadur27th October 16709 June 1716

-As is the case with all such persons, who are born in poor circumstances and rise to historical importance in the later years of their lives, nothing is known of his early childhood except that the child Lachhman Dev, true to the traditions of his race, development into a youth of very active habits, full of energy and fond of shooting and hunting.
+As is often the case with such persons, who are born in poor circumstances and rise to historical importance in the later years of their lives, nothing is known of his early childhood.
+However, it is known that the child Lachhman Dev, true to the traditions of his race, developed into a youth of very active habits, full of energy and fond of shooting and hunting.

 Baba Banda Singh Bahadur - An Old Painting